cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

            [--force] [--no-color] [--skip-director-checks] [--quiet]
            [--non-interactive]

-A full overview of BOSH commands and installation appears in the [BOSH CLI](bosh_cli) and [BOSH installation](bosh_install) sections.
+A full overview of BOSH commands and installation appears in the [BOSH Command Line Interface][] and [BOSH installation][] sections.

-## Stemcells [stemcells ] ##
+## Stemcells ##

-A Stemcell is a VM template with an embedded [Agent](agent).
-The Stemcell used for Cloud Foundry is a standard Ubuntu distribution.
-Stemcells are uploaded using the [BOSH CLI](bosh_cli) and used by the [Director](director) when creating VMs through the [CPI](dpi).
-When the Director creates a VM through the CPI, it will pass along configurations for networking and storage, as well as the location and credentials for the [Message Bus](message_bus) and the [Blobstore](blobstore).
+A Stemcell is a VM template with an embedded [BOSH Agent][] The Stemcell used for Cloud Foundry is a standard Ubuntu distribution.
+Stemcells are uploaded using the [BOSH CLI][] and used by the [BOSH Director][] when creating VMs through the [Cloud Provider Interface][] (CPI).
+When the Director creates a VM through the CPI, it will pass along configurations for networking and storage, as well as the location and credentials for the [Message Bus][] and the [Blobstore][].

-## Releases [releases_short] ##
+## Releases ##

 A Release in BOSH is a packaged bundle of service descriptors known as Jobs.
 Jobs are collections of software bits and configurations.
 Any given Release contains all the static bits (source or binary) required to have BOSH manage an application or a distributed service.

 A Release is typically not restricted to any particular environment.
 As such, it can be re-used across clusters handling different stages in a service life cycle, such as Development, QA, Staging, or Production.
-The [BOSH CLI](bosh_cli) manages both the creation of Releases and their deployments into specific environments.
+The [BOSH CLI][] manages both the creation of Releases and their deployments into specific environments.

-See the [Releases](releases) section for a deeper look at both Releases and [Jobs](jobs).
+See the [Releases][] section for a deeper look at both Releases and [Jobs][].

-## Deployments [deployments] ##
+## Deployments ##

-While BOSH [Stemcells](stemcells) and [Releases](releases_short) are static components, they are bound together into a Deployment by a [Deployment Manifest][deploy_manifest].
-In the Deployment Manifest, you declare pools of VMs, which networks they live on, and which [Jobs](jobs) (service components) from the [Release](releases_short) you want to activate.
+While BOSH [Stemcells][] and [Releases][] are static components, they are bound together into a Deployment by a [BOSH Deployment Manifest][].
+In the Deployment Manifest, you declare pools of VMs, which networks they live on, and which [Jobs][] (service components) from the Releases you want to activate.
 Job configurations specify life cycle parameters, the number of instances of a Job, and network and storage requirements.
 Furthermore, the Deployment Manifest allows you to specify properties used to parameterize configuration templates contained in the Release.

-Using the [BOSH CLI](bosh_cli), you specify a [Deployment Manifest](deploy_manifest) and perform a Deploy operation (`bosh deploy`), which creates or updates resources on your cluster according to your specifications.
-Refer to the [Steps of a Deployment](deploy_steps) for examples.
+Using the [BOSH CLI][], you specify a Deployment Manifest and perform a Deploy operation (`bosh deploy`), which creates or updates resources on your cluster according to your specifications.
+Refer to the [Steps of a Deployment][] for examples.

-## Blobstore [blobstore] ##
+## Blobstore ##

-The BOSH Blobstore is used to store the content of Releases (BOSH [Jobs](jobs) and [Packages](packages) in their source form as well as the compiled image of BOSH Packages).
-[Releases][releases] are uploaded by the [BOSH CLI](bosh_cli) and inserted into the Blobstore by the [BOSH Director](director).
+The BOSH Blobstore is used to store the content of Releases (BOSH [Jobs][] and [Packages][] in their source form as well as the compiled image of BOSH Packages.
+[Releases][releases] are uploaded by the [BOSH CLI][][] and inserted into the Blobstore by the [BOSH Director][].
 When you deploy a Release, BOSH will orchestrate the compilation of packages and store the result in the Blobstore.
 When BOSH deploys a BOSH Job to a VM, the BOSH Agent will pull the specified Job and associated BOSH Packages from the Blobstore.

 BOSH also uses the Blobstore as an intermediate store for large payloads, such as log files (see BOSH logs) and output from the BOSH Agent that exceeds the max size for messages over the message bus.